An Essential Oils Guide: Which Ones Help?

 Best essential oils for headaches and migraines

 For people who frequently experience headaches and migraines, popping multiple pills (sometimes daily) might lose its appeal.
 Consumers might also be wary of ingesting pills because most individuals that suffer from migraines are prescribed addictive opioids.

 A group of researchers looked at 2,900 Americans who visited the doctor for migraines and found that 15 percent were prescribed potent opioids like oxycodone and hydrocodone.
 But natural remedies, like certain essential oils, might also provide relief from headaches and migraines.

-- How to take: An academic review on essential oils states that applying peppermint oil to the temples and forehead can provide relief from tension headaches.
+An academic review on essential oils states that applying peppermint oil to the temples and forehead relieves tension headaches.
 Thus, consumers should apply peppermint topically.

-- Why it helps: More research is needed on yarrow, but the plant does contain pain-relieving and anti-inflammatory properties, which may help those who experience migraines.
+More research is needed on yarrow.
+But the plant does contain pain-relieving and anti-inflammatory properties, which may help those who experience migraines.

 Best essential oils for skin conditions

 Essential oils can be a great option for skin conditions.
 Some can reduce inflammation and irritation, while others work to improve skin elasticity.
 No matter the skin type, there is an essential oil that could work for it.

 Chamomile has anti-bacterial, anti-irritant, and anti-inflammatory properties.
 One of its compounds, alpha-bisabolol, also reportedly lessens the appearance of fine lines and wrinkles.
 In addition, some consumers have found that chamomile speeds up the skin’s healing process.

 How to use: